jneubert/reveal-test/md-slides/part2a.md

 ## Federated SPARQL queries

-Example: GND authority has information about the professions/occupations of people which are not known in wikidata.
+Example use case: GND authority has information about the professions/occupations of people which is not known in Wikidata.

 So get that information dynamically from a GND SPARQL endpoint.